Taiji-Yang/Milestone-Desktop-App-Update/README.md

 3. `npm install` to install all dependencies
 4. `npm start`

-Note: please use `yarn add {your package name}` within the Milestone-Desktop-App-Update folder to add dependencies if there is any other dependency that are not installed by `npm install`
+Note: please use `yarn add {your package name}` within the Milestone-Desktop-App-Update folder to add dependencies if there is any other dependency that is not installed by `npm install`

 # Documentation
 ### React.js ###